cdmandrews/cdmandrews.github.io/5362/weekly/week-04-notes.md

 ## What's the sitch?
-Situations, Ecologies, Velocity, and more variables and constituents that you thought you might want to account for
+Situations, Ecologies, Velocity, and more variables and constituents than you thought you might ever want to account for

 *Assigned readings can always be found on Blackboard.
 Addional resources should be there, and if not are accessible through our Library)*